Russell Kirk: Neoconservatism

 In the 1980s, Kirk grew disenchanted with American neoconservatives.
 In 2004, Chronicles editor Scott Richert wrote:

 [One line] helped define the emerging struggle between neoconservatives and paleoconservatives.
 "Not seldom has it seemed," Kirk declared, "as if some eminent Neoconservatives mistook Tel Aviv for the capital of the United States."
 A few years later, in another Heritage Foundation speech, Kirk repeated that line verbatim.
 In the wake of the Gulf War, which he had opposed, he clearly understood that those words carried even greater meaning.

-Kirk said that neoconservatives were "often clever...seldom wise."
-Midge Decter, a Jewish director of the Committee for the Free World and wife of neoconservative writer Norman Podhoretz, called Kirk's description of neoconservatives "a bloody outrage, a piece of anti-Semitism by Kirk that impugns the loyalty of neoconservatives."
+Kirk said that neoconservatives were "often clever ... seldom wise."
+Midge Decter, a Jewish director of the Committee for the Free World and wife of neoconservative writer Norman Podhoretz, called Kirk's description of neoconservatives "a bloody outrage, a piece of antisemitism by Kirk that impugns the loyalty of neoconservatives."
+(Note: She claimed Kirk "said people like my husband and me put the interest of Israel before the interest of the United States, that we have a dual loyalty.")
 Decter told The New Republic that, "it's this notion of a Christian civilization.
 You have to be part of it or you're not really fit to conserve anything.
 That's an old line and it's very ignorant."

 Samuel T. Francis called Kirk's "Tel Aviv" remark "a wisecrack about the slavishly pro-Israel sympathies among neoconservatives."
 He described Decter's response as untrue, "reckless" and "vitriolic."
 Furthermore, he argued that such a denunciation "always plays into the hands of the left, which is then able to repeat the charges and claim conservative endorsement of them.